Variational and linearly-implicit integrators, with applications: Appendix

-The idea is that since $q^\omega$ is close enough, the constrained manifold can be locally viewed as a flat subspace, and F-convergence for this case has already been proved in Lemma \ref{Lemma2}.
-Mathematically speaking, there exists a linear isomorphism $A_{q_0(t)}$, such that
+The idea is that since $q^\omega$ is close enough, the constraint manifold can be locally viewed as a flat subspace, and F-convergence for this case has been proved in Lemma \ref{Lemma2}.
+More precisely, there exists a linear isomorphism $A_{q_0(t)}$, such that